Textual Essay

 but punctuation is generally light, markedly lighter in the three comedies than in

-the last three plays of the volume.
+the three tragedies of the volume.
 It is worth pointing out that, even though the

-manuscript was copied by the hand over a relatively short period, neither the punctuation
+manuscript was copied by the same hand over a relatively short period, neither the

-nor the spelling are consistent from one play to the other, and sometimes not even
+punctuation nor the spelling are consistent from one play to the other, and sometimes

-within the same play.
-The scribe frequently provides reformulations of the F2 texts,
+not even within the same play.
+The scribe frequently provides reformulations of the

 Para9The scribe uses common scribal abbreviations.
 It must be noted that Julius Caesar contains many more abbreviations than the other plays, in particular Latin abbreviations